performancecopilot/pcp/src/pmdas/bind2/README.md

 #bind2 Performance Metrics Domain Agent (PMDA) for Performance Co-Pilot (PCP)

 This PMDA enables the PCP to collect a lot of Bind server statistics (more than the previous PMDA was able to get).
 It is written in Perl, requires a few Perl common modules (LWP and XML::LibXML).
-It is written with intention to be placed on the server hosting the Bind server itself, so with emphasis to the CPU impact and resistance to overload.
+It is written with intention to be placed on the server hosting the Bind server itself, so with emphasis on the CPU impact and resistance to overload.

 ## Main features

 * the bind2 PMDA enables the PCP to collect most of the statistics metrics from the Bind server version 9 which includes:
   - boot-time
-  * overall memory statititcs
+  * overall memory statistics
   * overall per-query statistics (general queries, EDNS/truncated responses, Update/Notify/AXFR/IXFR messages)
   * overall error statistics (Rejected, SERVFAIL, Update/XFR failures ...)
   * overall statistics per transport protocol, EDNS and per version of IP protocol